danielribeiro/EaselBugTracker/README.md

 EaselBugTracker
 ==============

 Showcasing some bugs with respect to scaling.
+Running:

+$ rackup

+or, if you prefer thin,

+$ thin start

+Compiling the coffeescript files:

+$ rake

 Meta
 ----